Cape Charles, Virginia: A Dog-Friendly Coastal Town

 Evenings by the Water

 Our final night was spent at The Elephant & The Octopus, a thoughtful, relaxed meal that felt like a natural close to the trip.
-It mirrored the way Cape Charles had unfolded for us — unhurried, comfortable, and quietly memorable.

 Two small dogs standing side by side indoors at a vineyard tasting room, looking toward the camera in natural light.